-- the supply of containers available;
+- the supply of, and demand for, containers available;

 - the price of new containers (which is positively correlated with the price of steel);

 - the type and length of the lease;

-- · interest rates;
+- interest rates;

 - embedded residual assumptions;

 - the type and age of the container;

 - the location of the container being leased;

-- the number of containers available for lease by our competitors; and
+- the quantity of containers available for lease by our competitors; and

 - lease rates offered by our competitors.

 Most of these factors are beyond our control.
 In addition, lease rates can be negatively impacted by, among other things, the entrance of new leasing companies, overproduction of new containers by factories and the overbuying by shipping lines, leasing competitors and tax-driven container investors.
 For example, during 2001 and again in the second quarter of 2005, overproduction of new containers, coupled with a build-up of container inventories in Asia by leasing companies and shipping lines, led to decreased utilization rates.
+The impact to us of any future decrease in lease rates may be more severe than past rate decreases due to the substantial growth in our owned fleet in the past few years and the relatively high prices paid for new containers in the past year that were initially leased at historically high rates.
 If future market lease rates decrease, revenues generated by our fleet will likely be adversely affected, which could harm our business, results of operations, cash flows and financial condition.